coala/coala/docs/Developers/Executing_Tests.rst

 .. note::

-    You will not get a test coverage of 100% - the coverage on the website is merged for several python versions.
+    You may not get a test coverage of 100% locally.
+The coverage published on `codecov.io <https://codecov.io/gh/coala/>`__ (GitHub
+    Projects) and `codecov.io <https://codecov.io/gl/coala/>`__ (GitLab
+    Projects) are actually merged results for several python versions.
+    The results are merged from different OS.
+Appveyor results provide coverage of Windows specific lines, and Travis/Circle provide coverage of Unix specific lines.
+Also, the lack of tests that developers often forget to write is typically why one will see test coverage not reach 100%.
+Thus, your test coverage can 'pass' without reaching 100%.
+If you make changes to the code, then you should concentrate on getting 100% coverage on the changes made rather than worrying about the coverage of the whole project.

 Using test coverage
 -------------------